Behat/docs/user_guide/features_scenarios.rst

 by three indented lines starts a feature.
 A feature usually contains a list of scenarios.
 You can write whatever you want up until the first scenario, which starts with ``Scenario:`` (or localized equivalent) on a new line.
-You can use :doc:`tags </user_guide/identifying_features_and_scenarios>` to group features and scenarios together, independent of your file and directory structure.
+You can use :ref:`user-guide--organizing-features-and-scenarios--tags` to group features and scenarios together, independent of your file and directory structure.

-Every scenario consists of a list of :doc:`steps </user_guide/writing_scenarios>`, which must start with one of the keywords ``Given``, ``When``, ``Then``, ``But`` or ``And`` (or a localized version of one of these).
+Every scenario consists of a list of :ref:`user-guide--writing-scenarios--steps`, which must start with one of the keywords ``Given``, ``When``, ``Then``, ``But`` or ``And`` (or a localized version of one of these).
 Behat treats them all the same, but you shouldn't.
 Here is an example: